Tips for Writing a Two-Page Business Letter

 Sample two-page business letter

-Here is an example of a two-page business letter sent from a business to a client:
+Here's an example of a two-page business letter sent from a business to a client:

 Brain Builders Educational Resource Center